 Bulimia nervosa is commonly associated with depression. anxiety, phobias, and obsessive-compulsive

-disorder all of which may interfere with recovery.
+disorder.
 Depression in a person with bulimia nervosa may lead to suicide attempts or a completed suicide.

-Family factors:.
 If you have a mother or sister with bulimia nervosa, you are more likely to also have bulimia nervosa.
 Parents who think looks are important, diet themselves, or criticize

 their children's bodies are more likely to have a child with bulimia nervosa.

-Life changes or stressful events: Traumatic events like rape and sexual molestation, as well as stressful things like starting a new job, can lead to bulimia nervosa.
+Traumatic events like rape and sexual molestation, as well as stressful things like starting a new job, can lead to bulimia nervosa.

-Biological factors: Genes, hormones, and chemicals in the brain may be factors in developing bulimia nervosa.
+Genes, hormones, and chemicals in the brain may be factors in developing bulimia nervosa. |

-Diagnosis of Bulimia |
+Diagnosis and Prevalence of Bulimia

 Bulimia nervosa is one of the main types of eating problems